 Neglecting parametric uncertainty also underestimates potential flood damage (Figure 6).
-To quantify damage from flood hazards, we consider 2,000 hypothetical houses to quantify damage from flood hazards.
+To quantify damage from flood hazards, we consider 2,000 hypothetical houses to quantify the damage from flood hazards.
 We assess damage for a certain depth of water in a house by using a Bathtub terrain flood model and a vulnerability model.
 The Bathtub model relies on a digital elevation model to provide flood depth in a house for a particular corresponding water level in the river.
 A common source of vulnerability model (depth-damage function) in damage assessment studies in the U.S. is Hazard U.S. (HAZUS) provided by the Federal Emergency Management Agency (FEMA).
 We find that the stepwise line search tends to underestimate the flood damage.
 The underestimation bias increases as flood magnitude increases.
 Accounting parametric uncertainty improves the damage estimates for the calibration data and out-of-sample predictions.
 The damage credible interval obtained using FaMoS parameter distribution generally capture the observed damage for different flood events.
 As expected, at the upper tails of the damage, the predictive uncertainty tends to be higher for the out-of-sample prediction as compared to the calibration.

 4. Conclusions

-We present a Bayesian data-model fusion framework for i) calibrating a distributed hydrologic model, and ii) demonstrating practical implications of neglecting key uncertainties on hazard and risk estimates.
-We calibrate a distributed hydrologic model using three different approaches: stepwise line search, precalibration, and FaMoS.
+We present a Bayesian data-model fusion framework for: (1) calibrating a distributed hydrologic model; and (2) demonstrating practical implications of neglecting key uncertainties on hazard and risk estimates.
+We calibrate a distributed hydrologic model using three different approaches - stepwise line search, precalibration, and FaMoS.
 Our analysis indicates that traditional approaches of model calibration using the best fit parameter set underestimate flood hazards.
-Precalibration improves flood hazards estimates over the best fit estimates, but provides a wider predictive interval.
+Precalibration improves flood hazards estimates over the best fit estimates, but provides a wider predictive intervals (i.e. highly uncertain estimates).
 Overall, FaMoS provide improved predictive skill than stepwise line search and precalibration.
 Our results demonstrate that neglecting model parametric uncertainty can substantially underestimate flood hazards and risk estimates.

 We caution that our analysis focuses on high flows.
 Future work might consider calibrating other flow thresholds, including low flows and moderate flows.
-Due to a large number of low and moderate flow observations, dimension-reduction techniques like principal components (Highdon et al., 2008; Chang et al. 2014) or eigenfunctions (Mak et al. 2020) may be appropriate.
+Due to a large number of low and moderate flow observations, dimension-reduction techniques like principal components (Highdon et al., 2008; Chang et al. 2014) or eigenfunctions (Mak et al. 2020) may be appropriate to summarize the large datasets.
 There are, of course, other deep uncertainties aﬀecting ﬂood hazards and risks that could be taken into account in future work.
 These include model structural uncertainty as well as different spatial resolutions and land surface characteristics.
 Increasing the spatio-temporal resolutions may drastically raise the hydrologic model’s complexity as well as the associated single model run times.
 To reduce the number of sequential hydrologic model evaluations, we can embed parallel Markov Chain Monte Carlo approaches such as Multiple-Try Metropolis (Liu et al., 2000) or “emcee” samplers (Goodman and Weare, 2010) or genetic algorithms (Park et al., 2009) into the FaMoS calibration framework.
 We note that our damage estimates are based on a simple Bathtub terrain model.
 Future work could use process-informed models to characterize the impacts of hydrodynamic processes in damage estimates.
 In addition, future work could sample the uncertainty surrounding the flood vulnerability of the building.

 5. Methods and Materials